 HMRC will apply the ‘2019 Loan Charge’ to disguised remuneration loans issued since 6 April 1999 that are still outstanding on 5 April 2019.
 This is to recoup tax avoided during this time by individuals who engaged in disguised remuneration schemes.

 The LCAG’s aim is for the loan charge to be prohibited by Judicial Review.

-A Judicial Review could stop the 2019 Loan Charge
+Could a Judicial Review stop the 2019 Loan Charge?

-The Loan Charge Action Group (LCAG) behind the pledge to launch the Judicial Review faces a £1 million legal challenge.
+The Loan Charge Action Group (LCAG), which is behind the pledge to launch the Judicial Review, faces a £1 million legal challenge.

 A Judicial Review will check whether the decision to implement the charge is a lawful one.
 If the court finds that levying a fine against affected contractors is unlawful, it can issue an order to stop the Loan Charge.